Support for Carers

 Seeleys House Short Breaks Centre is regulated by the Care Quality Commission (CQC).

-Seeleys House Short Breaks centre was last inspected in February 2018 and was rated as:
+Seeleys House Short Breaks centre was last inspected on 16 May 2019 and was rated as: Requires improvement